-Large parts of Coron Palawan Island are covered by Barangay Cabugao and Banuang Daan, Municipality of Coron, Palawan.
-It is also a part of the Calamian Islands in which it’s the third-largest in northern Palawan, Philippines.
+Large parts of Coron Palawan Island are covered by Barangay Cabugao and Banuang Daan, Municipality of Coron in Palawan.
+It is also a part of the Calamian Islands which is it’s the third-largest in northern Palawan, Philippines.
 It is also called Bundok Calis or Mount Calis because it is made up of limestone.

 The kind of limestone is almost Permian and from the Jurassic era.
-The island of Coron Palawan are among the nominees in the Tentative List of UNESCO World Heritage Sites in 2006.
+The island of Coron Palawan is among the nominees in the Tentative List of UNESCO World Heritage Sites in 2006.

-The distance between, the Philippines’ capital city, Manila to Coron Palawan is the same as from Puerto Princesa City, the capital of Palawan, to Coron Island.
-Ravines and steep rocky stretches 600 meters from sea-level Coron Island.
+The distance between the Philippines’ capital city of Manila to Coron Palawan is the same as from Puerto Princesa City, the capital of Palawan, to Coron Island.
+Ravines and steep rocks stretch 600 meters from sea-level in Coron Island.

 There are several hills on the island, a small part of the island with the land is the residential and agricultural lands of indigenous Tagbanua.
-Every cave on the island, which where the Balinsasayaw bird (edible-nest swiftlet), a rare bird in the Philippines, has a Tagbanua family that owns and takes care of the cave.
+Every cave on the island is a home for the Balinsasayaw bird (edible-nest swiftlet), a rare bird in the Philippines.
+A Tagbanua family that owns them takes care of the cave.

 The bird’s nest is very popular as the main ingredient of the Chinese cuisine, Bird’s Nest Soup.
 The island is also a natural habitat of the Philippine cockatoo.
 The island is rich in vegetation.

-Coron Island is the only island that has eight huge and three small lakes connecting to the sea.
-The waters are very clear, deep and considered sacred by the Coron Tagbanua.
+Coron Island is the only island that has eight huge and three small lakes connected to the sea.
+Their waters are very clear, deep and considered sacred by the Coron Tagbanua.

-If you aim to see and experience the breath-taking tourist attractions, Lawa Kayangan or the Blue Lagoon is 30 minutes away from the Municipality of Coron.
-Tourists and visitors has to pay Php 200.00 entrance fee to the lake where limestone formations can be seen.
+If you aim to see and experience the breath-taking tourist attractions such as Lawa Kayangan or the Blue Lagoon, they are 30 minutes away from the Municipality of Coron.
+Tourists and visitors have to pay Php 200.00 entrance fee to the lake where limestone formations can be seen.

-Tourists can enjoy snorkeling and kayaking but should be careful of the sea urchins.
+Tourists can enjoy snorkelling and kayaking but should be careful of the sea urchins.

-You can also visit Tanigue Lake, and Barracuda Lake nearby Kayangan.
-Scuba diving enthusiasts visit Barracuda Lake, this is the craziest dive sites in the Philippines.
-The four meters of water surface of the lake is warm fresh water, under the four meter is saltwater.
+You can also visit Tanigue Lake and Barracuda Lake nearby Kayangan.
+Scuba diving enthusiasts visit Barracuda Lake, this is the craziest dive site in the Philippines.
+The first four meters of the water surface of the lake is warm fresh water, under the four meter is saltwater.
 The lake has an inconsistent temperature.

 The best-known dive spots are the Coron wrecks.
 Most of these wrecks are parts of the Japanese Army ship that had been sunk by the American army in the bay of Coron in 1944.
 Soon, coral reefs grew on what’s left of the wreckage and became a habitat for different kinds of fish.
 This is the perfect place for deep-sea diving.